ScottDoGu/NDMN-Notebooks/README.md

 # NDMN-Notebooks
 ## Project Summary

-This is a project for Purdue's National Data Mine Network where we are working with the USDA Forestry Agency.
+This is a project for Purdue's National Data Mine Network where we are working with the USDA's Forest Inventory and Analysis (FIA) program.

 ## List of initial notebooks and directory structure